 #StopElbit: Elbit’s participation in a Brazilian drone production was terminated in 2016.
 In 2014, the Rio Grande do Sul region decided to end a large-scale research collaboration project with Elbit Systems.
 Elbit has lost contracts in Denmark and France following public campaigns.
-Ongoing campaigns are urging AXA and HSBC to drop their investments in Elbit.
+In December 2018, HSBC has announced it divested from Elbit Systems after a sustained civil society campaign.
+An ongoing campaign urges AXA to drop their investments in Elbit.

 #StopG4S: G4S has lost contracts worth millions of dollars with unions, banks, charities, universities and other public bodies as a result of BDS campaigning.